 Shelby County School Nutrition Food Service program provides nutritious lunches and breakfasts that meet the strict guidelines of the National School Lunch Program and School Breakfast Programs.
 Our menus are certified to be nutritionally balanced to meet or exceed the U.S. Department of Agriculture dietary standards.

 Our Cafeteria staff is composed of over 80 full and part time workers that are based at 11 schools and the central office.
 The cafeterias are managed on a day-to-day basis by the Cafeteria Manager along with a devoted staff of cafeteria workers.

 NEW FOR SCHOOL NUTRITION

-The USDA allowed school districts to operate under the Summer Meal Program for the whole school year.
+The USDA will allow school districts to operate under the Seamless Summer Option for the 2021-22 school year.
 This allows our school nutrition department to serve everyone 18 years and younger for free.
 All SCPS students will receive both breakfast and lunch meals at no cost.